Denali National Park & Preserve

 DENALI is the highest mountain peak in North America with a summit elevation of 20,310 feet above sea level, and the peak resides in the Alaska Range, home to other majestic mountains such as Mt.
 Foraker, and Mt.
 Hunter.
 The Alaska Range acts as a barrier for cold, moist air flowing north from the Gulf of Alaska.
 As a result, the mountain is shrouded in clouds 70% of the time, even in the summer.
 This makes a clear view of Denali extra special, one that guests of Kantishna Roadhouse often never forget.
 Kantishna is located just a short hike or shuttle ride away from Wonder Lake and Reflection Pond, which are touted as a few of the most pristine viewing spots for Denali.

 Wildlife in Denali

 Sighting any wildlife in the park requires a bit of luck, but Denali Park and Denali Park Road present fantastic opportunities to spot these animals in their native habitat.

 The largest and most well-regarded wildlife in Denali are grizzly bears, black bears, moose, and wolves.
 Dall sheep can often be seen far off in the distance, clinging to cliff sides in small to medium-sized herds.
 Caribou tend to stay in small groups, browsing through brush and tundra, looking for food.

-Small animals present in the park include marmots and grounds squirrels.
+Small animals present in the park include marmots and ground squirrels.
 These small creatures might be smaller in stature, but they are often just as mesmerizing.
 Ground squirrels in particular hibernate with a body temperature colder than any other known animal, settling down as cold as 27° F.

 Birds are almost always within earshot in Denali Park.
 Ptarmigan and passerines are common along creeks throughout the park, and golden eagles can often be spotted swirling above the hills and mountains.